Pub & Club Guide

 48 John Bright Street

 The proximity of this pub to a theatre gives it a thespian air and is popular with patrons of the nearby Alexandra Theatre.
 The bar is in the centre of the pub and is surrounded by drinking areas with quirky Art work on the walls.
-There is a music and film quiz on a Tuesday, live music on a Thursday, a DJ on a Friday and a club night on a Saturday.
+There is a music and film quiz on a Wednesday night @ 7:30, live music on a Thursday, a DJ on a Friday and a club night on a Saturday.
 It has some benches for outside drinking.

 - Villa Tavern